saurabh7521/Coincide/README.md

 - **FPGA Development Software** : Considering the FPGA is from Xilinx, download Vivado

 **Usage**
-- **Synthesize and Generate bit stream** using Vivado after you have opened the project (blinky.xpr) with Vivado
+- **Synthesize and Generate bit stream** using Vivado after you have opened the project (Coincide.xpr) with Vivado
 - **Program** the bitstream to your FPGA development board using Alchitry loader (https://alchitry.com/news/alchitry-loader-v2/).
 Make note that you need a bin file generated from Vivado
-- Observe the dynamic wave pattern on the LEDs and the alternating custom pattern when the reset button is pressed.
+- You now have a powerful multi-photon coincidence counter ready for applicaiton into your research!

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.